Donald R. Williams, Ph.D.Department Chair Department of Economics

-- Iryna Kyzyma and Donald R. Williams (forthcoming), “Public Cash Transfers and Poverty Dynamics in Europe,” Empirical Economics, (available online 4/18/16).
+- Iryna Kyzyma and Donald R. Williams, “Public Cash Transfers and Poverty Dynamics in Europe,” Empirical Economics, March 2017.

-- Laetitia Hauret and Donald R. Williams, (forthcoming), "Cross-national analysis of gender differences in job satisfaction," Industrial Relations.
+- Laetitia Hauret and Donald R. Williams, "Cross-national analysis of gender differences in job satisfaction," Industrial Relations, April 2017.

 - Williams, Donald R. (2012).
 Gender Discrimination and Self-employment Dynamics in Europe.
 Journal of Socio-Economics, 41.

 - Williams, Donald R. (2011).
 Multiple Language Usage and Earnings in Western Europe.
 International Journal of Manpower, 32(4).